Advertiser Disclosure

 “Strong winds” was an understatement when the pilots announced that our flight would be slowing down due to the conditions in Reno.
 We were told that another flight would attempt to land to see whether it was possible with the wind gusts.
 We were glad to not be the test subjects.

-Once it was determined that we could land, the flight attendant took her seat early, and Captain Mustafah kept us informed.
+Once it was determined that we could land, the flight attendant took her seat early, and Capt.
+Mustafah kept us informed.
 I don’t get scared during flights, but I was definitely white-knuckling my armrest.
 Given the way the wind was blowing us around, I really believed we were going to crash.

 Once we were on the ground, the flight attendant admitted she had also been afraid — something I took as a bad sign since flight attendants have been through a lot.
 She was clearly out of breath when making the announcements.